How to Guarantee Tickets to Ghibli Park in Nagoya

 Located in the Osu shopping district is a Ghibli-themed cafe, and it’s so cute that even the Ghibli executives who turned up one day urged people to visit as they thought it was so special.

 It’s called Kodama and the address is 4-2-47 Nagoya – or, an easier marker, it’s on the corner of Matsumoto Dori and Otsu Dori Street and located on the 4th floor.
-You’ll also find it listed on google maps.
+You’ll also find it listed on Google Maps.

 So, there you have it.
 The guaranteed way to get tickets to Ghibli Park.
 I appreciate it might not work for everyone, but, if you’re a diehard Ghibli fan and super upset that you missed on via the official website, then you do have an option that will likely work.